MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-deploy-app.md

 ---

-# Deploying your Service Application into a different tenant
+# Deploying a service application into a different tenant

-This article describes the process of deploying a service application into a different tenant than the one it was originally developed in.
+This article describes the process of deploying a service application.
+In this scenario we are transitioning the application from being registered with its initial development AD tenant to being registered with a different company's production AD tenant.

 > [!Note]
 > This scenario is only relevant if the service application uses symmetric key authentication.